 2) Request Release Update

 A notification will be sent to THOR, which an IFS Internal system, when the “request release Update” button is clicked.
-It will generate a sales quotation, and this is the point where it would provide an opportunity for customer and IFS Customer Success Manager to collaborate and work towards a successful release update deployment.
-When the discussions with customer is completed, IFS customer success manager will close the sales quotation which would trigger the Release Update studio to proceed to the next stage.
+It will generate a sales quotation, and this is the point where it would provide an opportunity for customer and IFS Sales Representative / Account Manager to collaborate and work towards a successful release update deployment.
+When the discussions with customer is completed, IFS Sales Representative / Account Manager will close the sales quotation which would trigger the Release Update studio to proceed to the next stage.
 Refer detail documentation - here

 3) Apply Release Update